Grey literature

 A library shelf stocked with grey literature relevant to the field of gender studies such as women's college programs and papers from International Women's Day events.

 Grey literature (or gray literature) is material and research produced by organizations outside of the traditional commercial or academic publishing and distribution channels.
 Common grey literature publication types include reports (annual, research, technical, project, etc.), working papers, blog posts, government documents, white papers and evaluations.
 Organizations that produce grey literature include government departments and agencies, civil society or non-governmental organizations, academic centres and departments, and private companies and consultants.

 Grey literature may be difficult to discover, access and evaluate, but this can be addressed through the formulation of sound search strategies.
-Grey literature may be made available to the public, or distributed privately within organizations or groups, and may lack a systematic means of distribution and collection.
-The standard of quality, review and production of grey literature can vary considerably.
+Grey literature may be made available to the public or distributed privately within organizations or groups, and may lack a systematic means of distribution and collection.
+The standard of quality, review, and production of grey literature can vary considerably.

+Although the concept is difficult to define, the term grey literature is an agreed collective term that researchers and information professionals can use to discuss this distinct but disparate group of resources.
 Other terms used for this material include report literature, government publications, policy documents, fugitive literature, non-conventional literature, unpublished literature, non-traditional publications and ephemeral publications.
-With the introduction of desktop publishing and the Internet, new terms include electronic publications, online publications, online resources, open-access research and digital documents.

-Although the concept is difficult to define, the term grey literature is an agreed collective term that researchers and information professionals can use to discuss this distinct but disparate group of resources.